mudrap17/wordpress-terraform-docker/README.md

 # wordpress-terraform-docker

 ## Objectives
-+ Create a dockerized enviroment with a Wordpress website and a database.
++ Create a dockerized environment with a Wordpress website and a database.
 + Create a backup container responsible for taking database backups at regular intervals.
 + Create a Terraform script for automated infrastructure building.
-+ Create a new enviroment to restore database from backup and validate changes in new Wordpress website.
++ Create a new environment to restore database from backup and validate changes in new Wordpress website.

 ### Build infrastructure with docker-compose file
 This will build the Wordpress website, a MySQL database and a backup container: